codefellows-seattle-javascript-401d19/11-12-express-server/jeff-lab/README.md

 ### POST ('api/teams')
 Sent with the query of an object with the keys sport, city, and nickname.
+* sport and city are required.
+Nickname is optional.
 * If all keys are there, returns status 200 and the body of the object it just created with your data.
 Will also include a unique id created by uuid.
 * If any key is missing or misspelled or no body is sent, returns status 400 and an error message.